-How would the world wide web see my company name?
-Is it web-friendly?
+- How would the world wide web see my company name?
+Is it web-friendly/SEO-friendly?

-Is it unique?
-Choose a name that has not been used by others.
+- Is it unique?
+A name that has not been used by others?

-Keep the name easy to write and remember
+1. The name should be easy to write and remember

 Obscure business names (like BWR Advertisement) are often difficult to write and even more difficult to remember.
 For small businesses, word-of-mouth advertising is an advantageous form of marketing that can't be compromised on.
 If your customers can’t remember your business name, can’t spell it, or can’t pronounce it, forget about any sort of publicity for your business!